AnnoyingDoge/My-Portfolio-Site/portfolio-minimal/content/articles/noise-removal/index.md

 ## Introduction

-This project started after a conversation I had with my friend Trevor.
+This project started after a conversation I had with my friend Trevor in the spring of 11th grade.
 We both had been experiencing some static/noise on our low impedance IEMs, so I threw together a breadboard circuit and tried artificially increasing impedance using 22 ohm resistors.
 After hearing the static disappear, I decided to make a cheap, portable version of this device for him and I.

 Initially, the idea for the device was a cable with built in resistors, but after some prototyping, I was concerned that the final product may be more fragile this way.
 So, I pivoted, designing a case in CAD to protect the internals.